 Your old kettle could be useful to:

-- A person in need
+- A person in need.

-So, you have an old kettle knocking about.
-What can you do with it?
 Here are some of my favorite upcycling kettle ideas.

 Has this article been helpful to you?
-Then why not check out some of our other articles and free guides?
-You could even sign up to our email list.
+Then why not check out some of our other resources and free guides below?
+You could even sign up for our email list.

 Have a great day!